 8. Accept guest posts on tech-related topics

-If you accept a guest post, you won’t get a backlink, referral traffic and won’t appear in front of new audience.
+If you accept a guest post, you won’t get a backlink, referral traffic and won’t appear in front of a new audience.
 What’s in it for you?

 According to the study conducted by Ahrefs, the average price for accepting and publishing a guest post is $77.80.
 Meaning that charging fees for publishing another writer’s article is becoming more common and finding free guest post opportunities is getting tougher.

 Even if your website’s Domain Authority is only between 15 and 20, you still have great chances to attract interested authors and publish their technology-related posts for free.
 Your website will start ranking for more and more organic keywords and thus your organic traffic will increase.

 The longer the guest post, the more keywords you will add to your “keyword inventory”.
 Though, putting the emphasis in the length is not the only metric.
 The blog post should be readworthy, original, and contain experience-based, unique insights if possible.

 9. Write for tech blogs and receive HARO requests daily

 Official Bryan Grey is introducing 19 tech blogs that currently accept guest posts.
 You can even submit your own tech blog on this list and maybe publish another author’s post on your website.